r3dlobst3r/SeerrBridge/README.md

 - [ ] **Faster Processing**: Implement concurrency to handle multiple requests simultaneously.
 - [ ] **TV Show Support**: Extend functionality to handle TV series and episodes.
-- [ ] **Jellyseer/Overseer API Integration**: Direct integration with Jellyseer/Overseer API for smoother automation and control.
 - [ ] **DMM Token**: Ensure access token permanence/refresh
+- [x] **Jellyseer/Overseer API Integration**: Direct integration with Jellyseer/Overseer API for smoother automation and control.
-- [x] **Title Parsing**: Ensure torrent titles/names are properly matched and handles different languages.
+- [x] **Title Parsing**: Ensure torrent titles/names are properly matched and handle different languages.

 ---

 ## 🔍 How It Works

-1. **Discord Integration**: SeerrBridge listens for movie requests in a designated Discord channel.
+1. **Seerr Webhook**: SeerrBridge listens for movie requests via the configured webhook.
 2. **Automated Search**: It uses Selenium to automate the search for movies on Debrid Media Manager site.
 3. **Torrent Fetching**: Once a matching torrent is found, SeerrBridge automates the Real-Debrid download process.
 4. **Queue Management**: Requests are added to a queue and processed one by one, ensuring smooth and efficient operation.

-If you want to see the automation working in realtime, you can edit the code and add a # to the headless line
+If you want to see the automation working in real-time, you can edit the code and add a # to the headless line

 ![image](https://github.com/user-attachments/assets/97bcd9c4-8a0b-4410-ad22-4c636a4c350f)

 This will launch a visible Chrome browser.
-Be sure not to mess with it while its operating or else you will break the current action / script and need a re-run.
+Be sure not to mess with it while it's operating or else you will break the current action/script and need a re-run.

 Example: